earth-mover/icechunk/spec/icechunk_spec.md

 - **Seekable reads** - Chunk file formats may require seek support (e.g. shards).
 - **Deletes** - Stores delete files that are no longer used (via a garbage-collection operation).

-These requirements are compatible with object stores, like S3.
+These requirements are compatible with object stores, like S3, as well as with filesystems.

 Stores do not require random-access writes.
 Once written, chunk and metadata files are immutable until they are deleted.